 I was born and grew up in New Orleans, Louisiana.
-Fortunately, I’ve lived in some of the most interesting places in vastly different parts of the world.
+Fortunately, I’ve lived in some interesting places in vastly different parts of the world.
 And during my travels have met many wonderful people in every destination.

 After eight years in Egypt, our family repatriated to the west coast, this time to Los Angeles County, where I worked as an independent educational consultant.
 Within a year of our return to the United States, hurricane Katrina hit New Orleans.
 After the devastation of my beloved city and the loss of family journals and photographs, I began a relentless pursuit of re-documenting our family history.
 In between visits with family in New Orleans and research trips throughout Louisiana, I now live in Cincinnati, Ohio.

 My debut children’s picture book, THE KING CAKE BABY, acquired by Pelican Publishing (2015), highlights one of our unique Louisiana cultural traditions, eating king cake during the Mardi Gras season.
-I have two forthcoming nonfiction picture books.
-I am a co-editor, along with Lindsay H. Metcalf and Jeanette Bradley, of NO VOICE TOO SMALL: Fourteen Young Americans Making History (illustrated by Jeanette Bradley, Charlesbridge, September 22, 2020) and the author of OPENING THE ROAD: Victor Hugo Green and His Green Book, illustrated by Alleanna Harris (Beaming Books, January 2021).
+I am also co-editor along with Lindsay H. Metcalf and Jeanette Bradley, of NO VOICE TOO SMALL: Fourteen Young Americans Making History (illustrated by Jeanette Bradley, Charlesbridge, September 22, 2020), and the forthcoming NO WORLD TOO BIG: Young People Fighting Climate Change also with Metcalf and Bradley (Charlesbridge, spring, 2023).
+I am also the author of OPENING THE ROAD: Victor Hugo Green and His Green Book, illustrated by Alleanna Harris (Beaming Books, January 2021).

 Merci beaucoup for stopping by!